DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Overview/description.md

 Specifies whether the DateBox allows users to select one of the following types:

   - *"date"*
-  Users can select the date from the calendar, or they can type in their own values.
+  Users can select the date from the calendar, or they can type in their own date value (in the required format).

   - *"time"*
   Users can select from the time slots that lay in range from 12 AM to 11:30 PM with a step of 30 minutes, or they can type in their own values.
 Specify the [interval](/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#interval) property to set the different time step.

   - *"datetime"*
-  Users can select both the date from the calendar and the time.
-The **Today** button is available in the date picker.
+  Users can select the date from the calendar and the time from the spin and dropdown editors.
+They can also choose the **Today** button.

 - [displayFormat](/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#displayFormat)
 A date/time display format.
 You can use one of the [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type) or specify a [custom format](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String).
 This demo illustrates the latter.

 - [pickerType](/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#pickerType)
-Specifies the type of UI used to select date or time.
-This demo shows how to change calendar to roller date picker.
+Specifies the type of UI used to select a date or time.
+This demo shows how to change a calendar to a roller date picker.

 - [showClearButton](/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#showClearButton)
 Specifies whether to display the button that clears the DateBox **value**.